lolcat-max/Quantum/readme.md

-ASSEMBLY GUIDE - 30 MINUTES
+ASSEMBLY GUIDE - Carbon Salt Quantum Computer - 30 MINUTES

 ## What You Need ($35)